 The statue designed by Alexander Stirling Calder was a gift from the United States commemorating the 1,000th anniversary of the establishment of Iceland’s parliament at Þingvellir (930 AD).

-Reykjavik has a few different museums you might be interested in exploring while in the city center.
+Reykjavik has a few different museums you might be interested in exploring while in the city center, but the one you should not miss visiting is the Perlan Museum.

 Geothermal Pool